-Thank you for purchasing the Rocket 4!
+Thank you for purchasing the Rocket 5!
 The Rocket platform has been developed for Late Model and Modified body loose dirt buggy tire oval racing.
-In this kit you will find the 4th evolution of the car which features several improvements including a new 2.6 to 1 transmission and front and rear axles for hex wheels.
+In this kit you will find the 5th evolution of the car which features a new chassis with improved flex characteristics and further left offset battery positions.
+Also included are updated "V2" rear adjustable arms and big bore shocks.

-The kit is set up to be run rear-motor since we have found this to be the easiest configuration to drive on a variety of tracks.
-The finished car can be easily converted to mid motor by changing out a couple parts.
+The kit is set up to be run mid-motor out of the box because of the improvements that have been made to rear grip in the car compared to the Rocket 4.
+The finished car can be easily converted to rear motor if desired by changing out a couple parts.